 - Each part of the Juan y Rosa method for learning Spanish contains teaching materials for approx. 1.5 to 2 years of learning.
 You can implement Part 1 at the start of Key Stage 2.
-You can then make a start on Part 2 in the second half of Key Stage 2.
-After four years of learning Spanish with Juan y Rosa, the pupil’s proficiency will exceed that of level A2 of the CEFR.
+After four years of learning Spanish with Juan y Rosa, the pupil’s proficiency will exceed that of level A1 of the CEFR.

 - Give pupils the opportunity to learn at their own level and pace.
 The main role of the teacher/supervisor is to support each pupil in their individual learning process.
 Therefore, the ability to provide guidance is more important than the teacher’s proficiency in Spanish.

-- You can also start with Part 0, ‘Soy Don Toro’, in Key Stage 1.
-This helps you to get to know your pupils better and for them to learn more about themselves too and about their approach to learning, before moving on to learning the basics of Spanish with Part 1 in Key Stage 2.
+- If you start with Part 0, ‘Soy Don Toro’, in Key Stage 1 it will helps you to get to know your pupils better and for them to learn more about themselves too and about their approach to learning, before moving on to learning the basics of Spanish with Part 1 in Key Stage 2.
 The ‘Soy Don Toro’ part combines the importance of conversation and discussion of the topics with the fun of learning new words and Spanish songs.
 Encourage pupils to interact, dance and perform the actions to songs to optimally stimulate their learning process.

-- Ensure that pupils have access to a computer – either alone or in pairs – so that they can work on exercises, search for new words and information, watch the presentations (Part 0) and listen to the audio files on the USB-stick (Parts 1 and 2).
+- Ensure that pupils have access to a computer – either alone or in pairs – so that they can work on exercises, search for new words and information, watch the presentations (Part 0) and listen to the audio files on the USB-stick (Part 1).

 - Based on an average speed of learning, the following guidelines apply in terms of study load for small groups of 2 to 4 pupils: